 Using a Custom Domain

-By default, webhook addresses use the public domain provided by Conduit
+By default, a webhook address uses the public domain from Conduit

 webhook-01HX...@incoming.conduit.email

-If you want memorable addresses on a domain you control — such as
+For memorable addresses on a domain that you control, such as

-Domain verification proves to Conduit that you control the DNS for the domain, so that no other account can register webhook addresses on it.
+Domain verification proves to Conduit that you control the DNS for the domain.
+No other account can then register webhook addresses on it.

 How it works